mumoshu/okra/README.md

 ## Project Status and Scope

-`okra` (currently) integrates with AWS ALB and NLB and target groups for traffic management, CloudWatch Metrics and Datadog for canary analysis.
+`okra` (currently) integrates with AWS ALB and target groups for traffic management, CloudWatch Metrics and Datadog for canary analysis.

 `okra` currently works on AWS only, but the design and the implementation of it is generic enough to be capable of adding more IaaS supports.
 Any contribution around that is welcomed.